 Recruitment and application procedures

 We process the personal data provided to us by prospective employees or obtained from a recruitment agency or via Linkedin.
-This may include name, address, email, telephone number, CV and all information it contains (including information about education and previous experience) and information posted on Linkedin.
+This may include contact and basic information (such as name, address, email, telephone number), recruitment information (such as resumé and CV and all information it contains) ), and information posted on Linkedin.

 If an applicant is invited for an interview, we process, in addition to the information mentioned above, all other information the applicant provides us with.
-This may include information about education, work experience and references.
+This may include information about education, work experience and references, including correspondence between you and us during the application process.

 For the purpose of the second round of the application procedure we may process data from a personality test, and data concerning motivation, talent and competences in order to decide whether the applicant would fit in with the organization.

-During the final phase of the application procedure, we may instruct an external agency to screen the applicant within the context of an integrity review.
+During the final phase of the application procedure, we may perform pre-employment screening, inter alia, by instructing an external agency to screen the applicant within the context of an integrity review and/or personality test.
 Obtaining a Certificate of Conduct (Verklaring Omtrent het Gedrag) is part of this screening.
 We only conduct the screening if this is necessary for the position concerned.
 The screening is highly secure and is conducted with all possible care and consideration.

-The legal basis for processing personal data within the context of recruitment and application procedures is that this processing is a necessary step to enter into an agreement, and in view of ACT Commodities’ legitimate interest to recruit and hire new staff.
+The legal basis for processing personal data within the context of recruitment and application procedures is that this processing is a necessary step to enter into an agreement, and in view of ACT’s legitimate interest to recruit and hire new staff.
+We can also approach you again in the future for another (similar) position at ACT, if you are not hired for the current position you applied for.
+The legal basis for this is your consent.

 Visitors of the website

-Finally, we process information about the visitors of our website (or rather about their computer), by placing cookies every time they visit our website.
-The legal basis for this is the consent we ask each visitor upon their first visit to our website.
-You may withdraw this consent at any time.
+Finally, we process information about the visitors of our website (or rather about their mobile device), by placing cookies every time they visit our website.
+This information includes, for example, the pages you visit, the IP address of your device, the type of operating system you use, network information of your browser type, and traffic to and from our website.
+The legal basis for this is the consent we ask each visitor upon their first visit to our website (for non-privacy friendly and advertising cookies) and our legitimate interest (for functional and privacy friendly analytical cookies).
+You may withdraw your consent and/or object to the processing of your personal data on the basis of our legitimate interest, respectively, at any time.
 Please see our cookie statement for more information about the cookies we place.

 Personal data of clients and their contacts